 On average in the UK 79% of people have bought deodorant as part of their weekly shopping.
-As England’s lockdown is in full swing, you may be wanting to save a bit of cash.
-One thing that may take your fancy is making your own natural homemade deodorant.
-Before you start googling away trying to construct the perfect natural deodorant - that is not only effective but smells great too.
+One thing that may take your fancy is making your natural homemade deodorant.
+Before you start googling away trying to find the best natural deodorant recipe, we have instructions for a DIY natural deodorant that is not only effective but smells great too.

-We would prefer it if you left the deodorant construction to the professionals, but we understand that sometimes it’s good to get your creative juices flowing – which is why we have created a comprehensive guide to creating your own natural homemade deodorant with ingredients that you can pick up in your weekly shop.
+We would prefer it if you left the deodorant construction to the professionals, but we understand that sometimes it’s good to get your creative juices flowing – so here is our guide to making your natural homemade deodorant with baking soda and other ingredients you can pick up in your weekly shop.

 - 2 ½ tbsp unrefined coconut oil